Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 ### 2. Grouping Strategy
 - **Grouping key:** (ensembl_gene_id, tissue, name, age)
-- **Why:** Organizes data for efficient display and consolidates multi-file model_groups; `age` is part of the key so each age timepoint produces its own output entry; `model_group` is excluded because it is constant per `name` and is restored as a top-level output column via a pre-built lookup, avoiding NaN-in-groupby issues
+- **Why:** Organizes data for efficient display and consolidates multi-file model_groups; `age` is part of the key so each age timepoint produces its own output entry; `model_group` is excluded from the groupby key (pandas drops `None` groupby keys by default) and is instead restored from `name` as a top-level output column after nesting
 - **Impact:** Creates one output entry per (ensembl_gene_id, tissue, name, age) regardless of how many input files contributed data

 ### 3. Cross-File Merging
-- **Method:** Files are grouped by `effective_model_group`; within each group, preprocessed DataFrames are concatenated with `pd.concat` before core processing; memory is explicitly freed after each group
+- **Method:** Files are grouped by `model_group`; within each group, preprocessed DataFrames are concatenated with `pd.concat` before core processing; memory is explicitly freed after each group
 - **Why:** Minimizes peak memory usage — only files belonging to the same group are held in memory simultaneously
 - **Trade-off:** No cross-group validation or deduplication